MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 - This library gives access to a String constant ``TRACE_ENABLED_CONSTANT_PROPERTY`` representing the :ref:`BON Constant <section.classpath.elements.constants>` ``core.trace.enabled``.

-  - By adding an if statement using this **BON Constant**, when set it to false, the code inside the if statement (here the tracing) will not be embedded with the application and thus, will not impact the performances.
+  - This **BON Constant** can be used to remove, at build time, portions of code when trace is disabled.
+To do that, just surround tracer record calls with a if statement that checks the state of the constant.
+When the constant is set to false, the code inside the if statement will not be embedded with the application and thus, will not impact the performances.

     .. code-block:: java